Rescuers save 86 migrants from boat near Canary Isles

 Senegal, and more specifically the Kafountine region, is a regular departure point for migrants seeking to reach Europe.

-For them, the nearest entry point is Spain’s Canary Islands, although Spain itself is often only a stopover as the migrants make their way to other EU countries.
+For them, the nearest entry point is the Canary Islands, although Spain itself is often only a stopover as the migrants make their way to other EU countries.

 David Diatta, the mayor of Kafountine, told AFP some migrants had recently left the village but that he’d not heard any news about them.